tinkerbell/tinkerbell.org/README.md

 # Tinkerbell

 ## Provisioner and Worker Setup
-This demo will guide you through the process of setting up a minimal system of two machines, a provisioner and a worker, as well as run a sample workflow that will install Ubuntu 18.04 onto the worker.
+This demo will guide you through the process of setting up a minimal system of two machines, a provisioner and a worker, as well as run a sample workflow that will display a simple hello world.

 Below are brief descriptions of the roles each of the machines play in the system: